 • A deceased might have wanted to place his/her children’s inheritances in a trust to be dealt with in a specific matter, for example, to only be paid out when a child reaches the age of 25 years (this can be provided for in a Will).
 However, without a Will the inheritance will be paid out in terms of the Act if the child is 18 years or older.

-• If the child is still a minor, the inheritance will be kept by the Guardian’s Fund.
+• If the child is still a minor and there is no testamentary trust, the inheritance will be kept by the Guardian’s Fund.
 The Guardian’s Fund is established to protect and manage money on behalf of certain persons, such as minor children.

 Do you have any more questions?